iguilhermeluis/nextjs-boilerplate/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Commands

+- `dev`: runs your application on `localhost:3000`
+- `build`: creates the production build version
+- `start`: starts a simple server with the build production code
+- `lint`: runs the linter in all components and pages
+- `test`: runs jest to test all components and pages
+- `test:watch`: runs jest in watch mode
+- `storybook`: runs storybook on `localhost:6006`
+- `build-storybook`: create the build version of storybook

 ## Learn More